-Prerequisite: Bachelor of Science degree in Biotechnology, Life Science or other relevant field or by permission of instructor

-Description: Clinical pharmacology deals with drug development and drug utilization in therapeutics.
-This course covers the advancements regarding drug action and efficacy.
-Concepts of pharmacokinetics, drug metabolism and transport, pharmacogenetics, assessment of drug effects, and drug therapy in special populations are explored.
+Prerequisite: Bachelor of Science degree in Biotechnology, Life Science or other relevant field or by permission of instructor pharmacokinetics, drug metabolism and transport, pharmacogenetics, assessment of drug effects, and drug therapy in special populations are explored.
 Expert knowledge is shared about drug development and content specialization needed to stay competitive and build opportunity for career options.